pip-services/pip-services-docs/content/en/python/commons/convert/date_time_converter.md

 - **returns**: datetime - Date value or default when conversion is not supported.

 #### to_nullable_date_time
-Converts value into Date or returns null when conversion is not possible.
+Converts value into Date or returns None when conversion is not possible.

 > `static` to_nullable_date_time(value: Any): Optional[datetime]

 - **value**: Any - the value to convert.
-- **returns**: datetime - Date value or null when conversion is not supported.
+- **returns**: datetime - Date value or None when conversion is not supported.

 ### Examples